elenagutiv/ga-wfas/README.md

 The resulting plot (.pdf) is in plots/paren/exp-paren/

 [4] *Takamasa Okudono, Masaki Waga, Taro Sekiyama, and Ichiro Hasuo.
 2019.
 Weighted Automata Extraction from Recurrent Neural Networks via Regression on State Spaces.
 AAAI 2020, to appear.
 CoRR abs/1904.02931 (2019).*

+# Updates
+- Only *one* compatibility try is performed.
+This value is fixed and non-modifiable.
+- TNU procedure removed
+TODO:
+- SNU property in params is ignores -> remove
+- remove deprecated SNUCrossover
+- Check SNU comp works